 Dr. Jessica Toste

-Jess is the Chair of the Board of Directors for Disability Rights Texas (DRTx), the federally designated legal protection and advocacy agency for people with disabilities in the state of Texas.
-She also serves on the National Board of Directors of GLSEN, and the Advisory Board of the UT University Charter School System.
-Learn more about Jess’ advocacy and leadership here.
+She recently completed her term on the Board of Directors for Disability Rights Texas (DRTx), including two years as Board Chair.
+DRTx is the federally designated legal protection and advocacy agency for people with disabilities in the state of Texas.
+Jess has been involved locally and nationally with GLSEN since 2011, and currently serves on the National Board of Directors of GLSEN.
+She also serves on Advisory Board of the UT University Charter School System.
+Jess was awarded the 2022 Floyd G. Hudson Outstanding Service Award from the Council for Learning Disabilities (CLD).
+Learn more about Jess’ advocacy and leadership.

-Jess is a proud alum of McGill University, where she completed her PhD in educational psychology in 2011.
+Jess is a proud alum of McGill University, where she completed her PhD in educational psychology in 2011 with Dr. Nancy Heath.
 She was further trained in reading intervention research as a Fulbright Scholar at the Florida Center for Reading Research (FCRR) at Florida State University, and postdoctoral fellow in the Department of Special Education at Vanderbilt University.
 She worked for many years as an elementary teacher and reading specialist in Montreal, Quebec, Canada.